 Outreach Manager

-Aiesha is the outreach co-ordinator at GMAC Film, she has worked in GMAC for just over a year and a half and loves connecting with different communities within and outside of Glasgow.
+Aiesha is our outreach co-ordinator at GMAC Film, she loves connecting with different communities within and outside of Glasgow.

 Aiesha’s background is in community theatre, youth work and community development.
 She is currently halfway through training to become a counsellor.